Abyssinian ground hornbill: Description

-Abyssinian ground hornbill is a large, terrestrial hornbill with black body feathers and white primary feathers which are visible in flight.
+The Abyssinian ground hornbill is a large, terrestrial hornbill with black body feathers and white primary feathers which are visible in flight.
 The adult male has a patch of bare blue skin around the eye and an inflatable patch of bare skin on the neck and throat which is red, apart from the upper throat which is blue.
 The bill is long and black except for a reddish patch at the base of the mandible.
 On top of the bill there is a short open-ended black casque.
 The female is similar but smaller with any bare skin being wholly dark blue.
 Juvenile birds are dark sooty-brown with a smaller bill, with an incipient casque.
 As the juvenile matures, which usually takes 3 years, it gradually develops the plumage, bare skin colour and casque of the adults.
 The total length is 90 to 110 cm.

 The Abyssinian ground hornbill has long feathers that look like eyelashes that surround its eyes.
 These protect the eyes from injury.

 It reportedly averages around 90 to 100 cm tall, around 110 cm and weighs approximately 4 kg.
 Per Stevenson and Fanshawe, the Abyssinian is a larger species on average than the southern ground hornbill, at 102 cm, but published weights and standard measurements contrarily indicate the southern species is indeed slightly larger.